dayt0n/DC256-CTF-2025/password-checker/ctfd/writeup/README.md

 ## Solution
  * This almost certainly requires a decompiler.
  * It is intended to do a simple BOF into a specific memory location that triggers a print flag
- * Easiest to tinker with the thing locally, then use the right offset, usee solve.py
+ * Easiest to tinker with the thing locally, then use the right offset, use [solve.py](./solve.py).

 ## Notes